• Menu

 The House Ways and Means Committee has put together a tax bill that would reduce this figure to right around $6 million next year.
 If the value of your estate exceeds $6 million, you should pay close attention to this matter.

-If you are ready to get started, you can call us at 860-548-1000 to schedule a consultation at our estate planning offices in Westport or Glastonbury, CT.
-There is also a contact form on this site you can use if you would like to send us a message.
+We have a state-level estate tax here in Connecticut with a contact form on this site you can use if you would like to send us a message.

 • Author